That windowsill can feed you three meals a week—here's the exact system.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Master nutrient management: hydroponic solution needs pH 5.5-6.5 (test with strips weekly), refresh completely every 4-6 weeks as salts accumulate.
-Soil containers need liquid fertilizer every 2 weeks during active growth.
-Microgreens need nothing—the seed provides nutrients.
-Yellowing leaves mean nitrogen deficiency, purple stems mean phosphorus issues.
+Test hydroponic pH weekly with strips, keeping it between 5.5-6.5, and refresh the solution completely every 4-6 weeks as salts accumulate.
+Feed soil containers liquid fertilizer every 2 weeks during active growth.
+Microgreens need nothing—the seed provides all nutrients for their brief 7-10 day cycle.

-Implement succession planting: plant new lettuce every 2 weeks, stagger tomato containers by 3 weeks, start microgreens every 4-5 days.
-This creates continuous harvest instead of feast/famine.
-When one hydroponic lettuce is ready, the next batch is 2 weeks behind, and seedlings are germinating.
+Plant new lettuce every 2 weeks, stagger tomato containers by 3 weeks, start microgreens every 4-5 days.
+This creates continuous harvest instead of feast-or-famine cycles—when one hydroponic lettuce is ready, the next batch is halfway grown and seedlings are just germinating.

-Calculate your food independence metrics: track pounds harvested, dollars saved, meals supplemented.
-A single hydroponic container produces ~6-8 lbs of lettuce per 4-week cycle.
+Log pounds harvested, dollars saved, and meals supplemented.
+A single hydroponic container produces 6-8 lbs of lettuce per 4-week cycle.
 One 5-gallon tomato container yields 15-25 lbs over a season.
 Microgreens deliver ~12 oz per tray.
-Real data keeps you motivated through learning curve failures.
+Real data keeps you motivated through early failures and shows when you hit financial break-even around month 6.

 Get everything you need to make this quest amazing.